What Causes Glaucoma?

 Most conventional methods of screening for glaucoma involve testing eyes for the presence of high IOP.
 But because glaucoma can occur even without high IOP, direct examination of the optic nerve and visual field testing are essential in making (or ruling out) the diagnosis of glaucoma.

-An intriguing study reported in August 2007 indicates a potential common cause of both glaucoma and Alzheimer's, which creates brain lesions and accompanying memory loss.
-London researchers who conducted the study found that buildup of a protein known as beta-amyloid in the eye's retina and brain tissue appears related to development of both glaucoma and Alzheimer's.
+Researchers in the UK who conducted the study found that buildup of a protein known as beta-amyloid in the eye's retina and in brain tissue appears to be associated with development of both glaucoma and Alzheimer's.

 However, abnormal accumulation of beta-amyloid proteins does not mean that someone with Alzheimer's will have glaucoma or vice versa.
 Researchers said similarities between certain eye and brain tissue could explain why the buildup of beta-amyloid proteins can affect both the eye and the brain.